k8s-platform-hub/hello-nodejs-express/README.md

 $ # Navigate to the api directory
 $ cd microservices/api

-$ # Build the docker image (Note the . at the end, this searches for the dockerfile in the current directory)
+$ # Build the docker image (Note the . at the end, this searches for the Dockerfile in the current directory)
 $ docker build -t nodejs-express .

 $ # Run the command inside the container and publish the containers port 8080 to the localhost 8080 of your machine